tgvaughan/MultiTypeTree/README.md

 =============

-This is a BEAST 2 package which allows for the inference of multi-type phylogenetic trees.
-It includes a full set of proposal operators and a structured coalescent model, allowing migration rates and sub-population sizes to be inferred from serially-sampled sequence data.
+This is a BEAST 2 package which allows for the inference of multi-type or structured phylogenetic trees.
+It includes a full set of proposal operators and currently the structured coalescent model, allowing migration rates and sub-population sizes to be inferred from serially-sampled sequence data.
+The multi-type trees and the operators contained in this package can also be used as the basis for structured population inference under other models.

 For further information, please refer to the MultiTypeTree [web page](http://compevol.github.com/MultiTypeTree).